thinkphp/computer-science-in-c/data-structures/graphs/Network-flow /README.md

 source s and sink t are given (s != t)

- - Problem: Maximize the total amount of flow from s to t subject to two constraints
+ - Problem: Maximize the total amount of flow from s to t subject to two constraints:

-– Flow on edge e doesn’t exceed c(e)
+=> Flow on edge e doesn’t exceed c(e)
-– For every node v != s, t, incoming flow is equal to outgoing flow
+=> For every node v != s, t, incoming flow is equal to outgoing flow

 ### References: